devspace-sh/devspace/docs/pages/cli/configuration/reference.md

 ---
 ## cluster
 > **Warning:** Change the cluster configuration only if you *really* know what you are doing.
-Editing this configuration can lead to issues with when running DevSpace CLI commands.
+Editing this configuration can lead to issues with when running DevSpace commands.

 ```yaml
 cluster:                            # struct   | Cluster configuration